Broncos rookie linebacker returns from 3 heart procedures

 The former Ohio State star expected to get drafted earlier than the 239th pick in Round 7, but an EKG in late April revealed he needed another cardiac ablation, a procedure that scars heart tissue to block electrical signals and restore a normal heart rhythm.

-Cooper discovered he had an irregular heartbeat as a high school freshman and had two cardiac ablations before finishing out his football and basketball careers at Lincoln High School in Gahanna, Ohio, a suburb of Columbus.
+Cooper discovered he had an irregular heartbeat as a high school freshman and had two cardiac ablations before finishing his football and basketball careers at Lincoln High in Gahanna, Ohio, a suburb of Columbus.

 He spent five years at Ohio State, taking a medical redshirt in 2019 after a serious ankle injury ended his season after four games.